itzaka-07/PRODIGY_CS/README.md

 TASK 3: PASSWORD COMPLEXITY CHECKER
          Password Complexity Checker Build a tool that assesses the strength of a password based on criteria such as length, presence of uppercase and lowercase letters, numbers, and special characters.
 Provide feedback to users on the password's strength.

+TASK 4: SIMPLE KEYLOGGER
+        A basic keylogger program developed using Python!
+        This tool records and logs keystrokes, with a focus on capturing key inputs and saving them to a file.